AaltoSciComp/python-for-scicomp/content/xarray.rst

         )

-Converting Xarray objects, NumPy and Pandas and NetCDF
+Converting Xarray objects to NumPy, Pandas and NetCDF
 ------------------------------------------------------

 Another handy feature of Xarray is the simple conversion between Xarray objects, NumPy arrays, Pandas DataFrames and even NetCDF files.